bsjcho/nakama-docs/docs/benchmarks.md

 1. Authenticates an existing user with Nakama to receive a token.
 2. Execute the server RPC function to receive an ID of an ongoing match (which is not full).
-3. Establishes a websocket connection with the realtime API.
+3. Establishes a

+connection with the realtime API.
 4. Join the match with the ID received in step 2.
 5. For 180 seconds the client will loop and each half second will alternate between sending a message with opcode 1 or 2.